priscacare20/LLM_projects/README.markdown

+# Mini Projects on LLM
+This repository contains projects use to enforce my learnings on LLM.

 ### Setup:
 1. Create a new virtual environment: `python -m venv venv`
 2. Activate the virtual environment on PC: `venv\Scripts\activate`